eqmaz/validus/README.md

 # WIP (LIVE UPDATES COMING)

-## Work in progress; App already runs -  works with output.
+## Solution is work in progress; App already runs -  works with output.

-### Will be complete before our meeting / or in the next few hours.
+### The scaffold here should give you a good idea of my approach, patterns and direction.
+Will be complete before our meeting / or in the next few hours.
 Feel free to track commits.

-### The scaffold here should give you a good idea of my approach, patterns and direction

 ### With every new commit, it will still run without issue.
 Docs will be updated accordingly